WirlyWirly/RomM-ES/README.md

 # Usage

-Invoking the `GameImporter.py` script will query RomM for each platform that has been enabled for importing in the `settings.ini` file.
-For each platform that is queried, the artwork and metadata of every game not already in ES-DE will be downloaded and populated into the appropriate ES-DE directories.
-When you next start ES-DE, the new game items will appear in your library as if they were scanned in.
+After going through the setup, simply call the `GameImporter.py` script and it will query RomM to begin importing games.
+For each platform that is queried, the artwork and metadata of every game not already listed in ES-DE will be downloaded and placed into the appropriate ES-DE directories.
+When you next start ES-DE, these new game items will appear as if they were scanned in.

 `python ./GameImporter.py`

+To download games on demand, simply start a game and RomM and it will be downloaded from RomM.
+Keep in mind that ES-DE may appear to stall until the download is complete.

 # TO-DO
-* text metadata in `gamelist.xml` files
-* linux `GameStart.sh` wrapper script
+*  `GameStart.sh` (linux) wrapper script
 * Archive extractions
 * Artwork\Metadata refreshing
 * More relative paths and less setup